stanislavkozlovski/python_wow/python_wow_TO_DO_list.md

 - Add more spells to the existing classes

 # Small TODOs
-- Refactor function parameter names in the command_handler and information_printer modules
 - Print Equipment
 - Print Stats (hp, mana, xp and everything else at once)
 - Add item gossip text